mgarciaferreiro/PennSearch/README.md

 ./gradlew bootRun
 ```

 Upon comlpetion, you should see something as the following in your terminal.
+Note that it will be running when it says 75% so you don't need to wait more.
 ![backend terminal](https://github.com/mgarciaferreiro/PennSearch/blob/master/screenshots/backend-terminal.png)

 **Database**